capi20/E-Commerce-ReactApp/README.md

 This is an e-commerce application to purcahse books.
 [Click here](https://e-commerce-app-f4775.web.app/) to see live demo.
-In this project, I've used firebase authentication for sign in and sign up.
-You have to paste you firebase app configuration in src/firebase.js file in order to work sign in/up properly.
+In this project, I've used firebase authentication for user sign in/up.
+You have to paste your firebase app configuration in src/firebase.js file in order to work sign in/up properly.

 ![Home screen](./src/assets/screenshot1.PNG)
 ![Checkout screen](./src/assets/screenshot2.PNG)